Tropical adic spaces I: The continuous spectrum of a topological semiring: Introduction

-Classically, the dimension of a Noetherian local ring and its completion are the same.
-If we interpret the semiring of convergent power series as a completion of the polynomial semiring with coefficients in $\T$, we show the analogous dimension result.
-Without the restriction on the coefficients we have the following more general statement.
+Classically, the dimension of a Noetherian local ring and its completion are the same. { In Proposition~\ref{prop:ConvergentSeriesAreLimitsOfPolynomials} we show that, for $P\in\ContBase{\base}\base[\Mon]$, $\Cnvg{P}$ is the completion of $\base[\Mon]$ with respect to a metric induced by $P$. } Corollary~\ref{coro:DimWithTCoeffs} shows a direct analog of the classical dimension result in the case $\base=\T$; the following result combines that with a geometric interpretation from \cite[Theorem 7.2.1]{Min16}. \begin{theorem} Let $\Mon$ be a toric monoid corresponding to a cone $\sigma$ and let $P $ a prime congruence in $ \ContBaseInt{\T}{\T[\Mon]}$, then

+This is also equal to the (usual geometric) dimension of the tropical toric variety $N_\R(\sigma)$. \end{theorem} Here, the dimension $\dim_\base A$ is the number of strict inclusions in the longest chain of prime congruences in $\ContBase{\base}{A}$ and $\dim_{\mathrm{top}} A$ is the number of strict inclusions in the longest chain of prime congruences in $\Cont {A}$, when $A$ is a topological $\base$-algebra.